Kritten/simple-bootstrap-gallery/README.md

 [DEMO](https://kritten.org/demo/simple-bootstrap-gallery)

-The main idea behind this library is to create an easy to integrate and easy to use gallery.
-Most of the configuration of the library can be done without any javascript via html data attributes
+The main idea behind this library is to create an easy to integrate and easy to use gallery.<br/> Most of the configuration of the library can be done without any javascript via html data attributes

 ## Features